-When we surveyed people who've had bathrooms installed in the last 10 years, nearly 40% said they'd found a professional fitter themselves, rather than using a bathroom retailer's service or a company recommended by the retailer.
+When we surveyed people who've had bathrooms installed in the past 10 years, nearly 40% said that they'd found a professional fitter themselves, rather than using a bathroom retailer's service or a company recommended by the retailer.

 Many said it was because they preferred to choose their own traders, while others had bought their bathroom from a retailer that doesn't offer a fitting service.